jaydeep987/performance-manager-ui/README.md

 - [Assumptions](./docs/assumptions.md)
 - [Limitations and scope of improvements](#limitations)
 - [My way of thinking](https://github.com/jaydeep987/performance-manager-service/blob/master/docs/myway.md)

+## About
+This is showcase of my react knowledge.
+A sample and simple application which has admin and client panel views.
+It is a web application that allows employees to submit feedback toward each other's performance review.

+### admin view:
+- Add/remove/update/view employees
+- Add/update/view performance reviews
+- Assign employees to participate in another employee's performance review

+### employee view
+- List of performance reviews requiring feedback
+- Submit feedback

 ## Features
   - Using `Babel7` and `typescript` to use latest `ecma` features